GeoDANO: Geometric VLM with Domain Agnostic Vision Encoder: Benchmark for Geometric Premises

 We create question-and-answer pairs based on AlphaGeometry.
-To sample a diverse set of question-and-answers, we first establish a foundational geometric structure corresponding to the key problem of the task and then repeatedly add new points or lines with randomly selected geometric relationships to the existing diagram with the help of the formal language.
-The pseudo-code for the random question generation is presented in \cref{alg:sampling}.
+To sample a diverse set of questions and answers, we first establish a foundational geometric structure corresponding to the key problem of the task using the formal language provided by AlphaGeometry.
+For instance, in the AngleDetection benchmark, we specify AlphaGeometry problems that guarantee the presence of angle ABC with degree between 15° and 75° in the diagram.

+We then execute \cref{alg:sampling} to generate diagrams and corresponding answers from these predefined geometric specifications.
+Specifically, \cref{alg:sampling} first samples an initial AlphaGeometry problem containing the essential geometric premise, then incrementally adds random geometric primitives and relations to diversify the diagrams.
+Finally, the answer to the generated diagram is determined from the initial sampled AlphaGeometry problem.
+Importantly, in the TwoLines, SquareShape, and AngleDetection benchmarks, the answer obtained from the initial AlphaGeometry problem remains unchanged and visually present despite adding other geometric elements.
+In contrast, for ObjectShape and Concyclic benchmarks, no additional geometric elements are introduced, further ensuring the accuracy of the answer.
+Consequently, the answers derived from these formal specifications consistently match the generated diagrams.

 For each task, we generate 50,000, 10,000, and 10,000 question-and-answer pairs for training, validation, and testing, respectively.
+Additional details on the benchmark generation process are available at \cref{sec:role_textual_description}.